 ShareTheMiracle partnered with the long-term volunteer group at GOSH to visit children in the hospital.
 The joint team of volunteers spent the day visiting each ward and reaching out to children with an act of kindness.
-Children were given a soft toy and an invitation to the Teddy Bears Picnic event run at the hospital, which helped build community.
+In this particular case, children were given a soft toy and an invitation to the Teddy Bears Picnic event run at the hospital, which helped build community.

 ShareTheMiracle was able to provide the soft toys thanks to the kind donations of supporters like you

-The council arranged for pupils at St Barnabas Primary School to attend Pullen Day Centre where they presented eggs and sharethemiracle easter invitation cards to residents.
+The council arranged for pupils at St Barnabas Primary School to attend Pullen Day Centre where they presented eggs and ShareTheMiracle Easter cards to residents.
 The children then held a musical performance where joy and dancing broke out!
 A wonderful intergenerational occasion that helped ‘put a dent in loneliness’ and the school has already organised a follow up visit.

 Richmond Park Academy School